zhaofeng-shu33/triangle_counting/README.md

 ## Baseline

-These results are obtained on a Ubuntu server with 32 Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz.
+These results are obtained on a Ubuntu server with 32 CPU cores of Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz.

 | dataset | method                      | times(s) |
 |---------|-----------------------------|----------|